About.

 Pizzicato

-A highlight of the 2019/20 season included the release of her new digital album, Mi Corazón, with Chinese guitarist Xuefei Yang, available to stream exclusively on Apple Music and iTunes.
-The album is a heartfelt celebration of Ailyn’s vibrant and music-filled heritage, featuring much-loved Spanish and Portuguese songs, as well as songs by Manuel de Falla, Manuel Ponce, and Heitor Villa-Lobos.
+A highlight of her discography, Ailyn joined forces with Chinese guitarist Xuefei Yang for the 2019/20 release of Mi Corazón.
+The digital album, available exclusively on Apple Music and iTunes, is a heartfelt exploration of Ailyn’s rich musical heritage, featuring beloved Spanish and Portuguese songs, as well as works by Manuel de Falla, Manuel Ponce, and Heitor Villa-Lobos.

 Ailyn Pérez is a graduate of Philadelphia’s Academy of Vocal Arts and Indiana University.
-She serves as an Artistic Advisor and on the faculty for the Vincero Academy and is an Opera for Peace Ambassador.
-Her many accolades include the George London Foundation’s Leonie Rysanek Award, Shoshana Foundation Career Grant 2007, 2nd place in the 2006 Operalia Competition, and honors from the Loren L. Zachary Foundation, Opera Index, and the Licia Albanese-Puccini Foundation.
+She serves as an Artistic Advisor and on the faculty for the Vincerò Academy and is an Opera for Peace Ambassador.
+Her many accolades include the Metropolitan Opera’s Beverly Sills Artist Award (2016), George London Foundation’s Leonie Rysanek Award (2006), Shoshana Foundation Career Grant (2007), 2nd place in the 2006 Operalia Competition, and honors from the Loren L. Zachary Foundation, Opera Index, and the Licia Albanese-Puccini Foundation.

 Perez’s lyric soprano is pure and honeyed in tone, and she deploys it with elegance and tenderness … Perez is also a natural actress ...